-We have granted to the underwriters an option exercisable not later than 45 days after the date of this prospectus to purchase up to an additional 3,925,525 shares of common stock, 3,925,525 Class A Warrants and/or 3,925,525 Class B Warrants at the public offering price per share of common stock and the public offering price per warrant set forth on the cover page hereto less the underwriting discounts and commissions.
+We have granted to the underwriters an option exercisable not later than 45 days after the date of this prospectus to purchase up to an additional shares of common stock (or shares of common stock underlying Series E Preferred Stock) and/or warrants at the assumed public offering price per warrant set forth on the cover page hereto less the underwriting discounts and commissions.
 The underwriters may exercise the option solely to cover overallotments, if any, made in connection with this offering.
-If any additional shares of common stock and/or warrants are purchased, the underwriters will offer these shares and/or warrants on the same terms as those on which the other securities are being offered.
+If any additional shares of common stock (or shares of common stock underlying Series E Preferred Stock) and/or warrants are purchased, the underwriters will offer these shares and/or warrants on the same terms as those on which the other securities are being offered.